 So we could automate the resting of the SKU FBA fee calculation by using these Google Sheet formulas.
 (Sample)

 Note: IF with AND states the result needs to meet all arguments in the formula)

-Step 2: Choose as the smallest size as possible
+Step 2: Choose the smallest size